Master integrals for mixed QCD-QED corrections to charged-current Drell-Yan production of a massive charged lepton: Introduction

 When lepton mass is taken into consideration, the collinear photon emission off the final-state charged lepton(s) gives rise to the radiative corrections that are enhanced by large logarithms of the form $\log(m_{\ell}^2/Q^2)$, where $Q$ stands for a characteristic scale of DY processes, like weak gauge boson mass or center-of-mass colliding energy.
 As is well known, those logarithms cancel exactly if collinear lepton-photon systems are treated fully inclusively, which is guaranteed by the Kinoshita-Lee-Nauenberg theorem \cite{Kinoshita:1962ur,Lee:1964is}.
 In the presence of phase-space cuts and in kinematic distributions, in general, the mass-singular contributions survive, but the collinear safety can be restored after performing the photon recombination procedure \cite{Baur:1998kt,Dittmaier:2001ay,Baur:2004ig,Brensing:2007qm}.
 Those mass-singular contributions can be fully captured by considering only the QED part of the EW corrections, since they are only induced by collinear photon radiation from charged leptons.
-The analytic calculation of MIs for mixed QCD-QED corrections to DY production of a massive lepton pair has been accomplished \cite{Hasan:2020vwn}.
-In this paper, we focus on the charged-current DY process $q\bar{q}^{\prime} \rightarrow \ell \nu$ with non-zero lepton mass, and calculate the MIs for mixed QCD-QED corrections.
+The analytic calculation of the MIs for the mixed QCD-QED corrections to DY production of a massive lepton pair has been accomplished \cite{Hasan:2020vwn}.
+In this paper we focus on the charged-current DY process $q\bar{q}^{\prime} \rightarrow \ell \nu$ with non-zero lepton mass, and calculate the MIs for the mixed QCD-QED two-loop virtual corrections.

 The rest of this paper is organized as follows.
 In Section \ref{sec:2} the notation and conventions are declared.
-In Section \ref{sec:3}, the canonical differential equations are constructed, and the 46 canonical MIs for the mixed QCD-QED corrections to $q\bar{q}^{\prime} \rightarrow \ell \nu$ are evaluated analytically.
-Finally, a brief conclusion is given in Section \ref{sec:4}.
+In Section \ref{sec:3}, the canonical differential equations are constructed, and the $46$ canonical MIs for the mixed QCD-QED two-loop virtual corrections to $q\bar{q}^{\prime} \rightarrow \ell \nu$ are evaluated analytically.
+Finally, a short summary is given in Section \ref{sec:4}.